A Tale of LLMs and Induced Small Proxies: Scalable Small Language Models for Knowledge Mining: Analysis

 As shown in \ref{box:arising}, we define arising abilities as \textbf{the model’s capacity to correct its outputs even when provided with inaccurate annotation guidance from contemporary LLMs}.
 Similar phenomena have been observed in prior studies ~\citep{shao2025spurious, ye2025limo}, which report that models can self-correct under random or deliberately misleading guidance.
 These works attribute this capability to the elicitation of the model’s extensive pretrained knowledge, aligning with our analytical interpretation.
 To further validate this hypothesis, we conducted a series of controlled experiments, detailed below.

 The metamodel’s pretraining on IE tasks \cite{peng2025cuckoo}, which encode entities with positional information, appears to endow it with a strong sensitivity to token structure.
 We hypothesize that this enables the model to spontaneously extract entities at corresponding positions when faced with new entities sharing similar positional patterns.
-To test this, we degraded GPT-annotated data by randomizing span start positions while preserving span endings (Figure \ref{fig:strategy}), retaining primarily positional cues.
+To test this, we degraded GPT-annotated data by randomizing span start positions while preserving span endings, retaining primarily positional cues.
+For instance, a consecutive span: \textit{cytochrome P-450 monooxygenase} could be annotated as \textbf{cytochrome} P-450 monooxygenase, cytochrome \textbf{P-450} monooxygenase or cytochrome P-450 \textbf{monooxygenase}.
 Fine-tuning on this degraded data yielded performance nearly identical to training on the original annotations, whereas RoBERTa-large suffered a substantial drop (Table \ref{tab:results}).
 These results suggest that the model’s arising ability is driven almost entirely by positional supervision, revealing a striking capability arising from its pretraining knowledge.